manishdevraj/jarvis/README.md

 * Find one or all missing numbers
 * Find one or all duplicate numbers
-* Find kth missing positive number
+* Find k missing positive number
+* Find all missing positive numbers
 * Find corrupt number
 * Passing yearbook by each student